 The flexitarian diet is one such diet.
-It is a term derived from a combination of the words flexible and vegetarian and offers those following a plant-based diet all the benefits while allowing for some animal and milk products.
+It is a term derived from a combination of the words flexible and vegetarian and offers the benefits of a plant-based diet while allowing for some animal and milk products.

 Many plant based eaters are not comfortable with this diet, but knowing what are plant based diets and actually sticking to them can be difficult for a beginner.
 The flexitarian diet does not adhere to the strict restrictions of the other plant-based dieters.
 Flexitarians may consume meat and animal products every now and then depending on personal choice.

 A flexitarian plant-based diet is not a new fad; it is another term for the Mediterranean diet which is considered one of the healthiest diets in the world.
 This diet allows you to consume a wide variety of foods but minimizes meat consumption and avoids refined foods altogether.
 This is what makes it one of the best plant based diets for beginners.

 One of the primary reasons that Aussies have been taking up plant based diets is because of the immense benefits it offers.
 A plant based diet has been associated with: